 - maintaining and fulfilling human rights and fundamental freedoms;

-- non-commercialisation of substances of human origin;
+- ensuring the non-commercial nature of substances of human origin;

 - protecting donors and recipients of organs, tissues and cells.